Unbounded dynamics for three dimensional vector fields: Discussion - weakening the assumptions of Theorem

-Unlike the Dynamical systems considered in Sections \ref{ap1} and \ref{ap2}, it is easy to see the curve $l$ does not satisfy the assumptions of Th.\ref{infinitytheorem} - if only because $l$ is not homeomorphic to a real line (see the illustration in Fig.\ref{nons}).
+Unlike the dynamical systems considered in Sections \ref{ap1} and \ref{ap2}, this time the curve $l$ does not satisfy the assumptions of Theorem \ref{infinitytheorem} - if only because $l$ is not homeomorphic to a real line (see Fig.\ref{nons}).
 In particular, it follows $H\setminus l$ is composed of three regions - $A_1,A_2$ and $A_3$, as illustrated in Fig.\ref{nons} and Fig.\ref{nons2}.
-However, as we now prove, certain elements in the proof of Th.\ref{infinitytheorem} still apply - in particular, we show that despite the problematic topological structure of $l$, the properties of the vector field still allow us to apply many of the ideas presented in the proof of Th.\ref{infinitytheorem}.\\
+However, as we now prove, certain elements in the proof of Theorem \ref{infinitytheorem} still apply - in particular, we show that despite the problematic topological structure of $l$, the properties of the vector field still allow us to apply many of the ideas presented in the proof of Theorem \ref{infinitytheorem}.\\